Spider Baby: Legacy

+Spider Baby The Musical

-A musical version of Spider Baby played small community theaters, looking for a wider audience.
+A rock and roll musical stage version of Spider Baby, directed by Helen Acosta, featured libretto and music by Enrique Acosta with lyrics by Enrique Acosta, Lorien Patton, and Helen Acosta.
+It was originally developed at Empty Space Theatre in Bakersfield in 2004 and had gone through several other developmental workshops.
+It played small community theaters, looking for a wider audience.
 It opened at the Empty Space theater in Bakersfield, California, on Halloween 2004.
 In October 2007, it opened in Brookings, Oregon, at the local Grange Hall, and in Orlando, Florida, at the Black Orchid Theater.

 In 2009, the musical toured with stops in Fresno, Los Angeles, Bakersfield, Tehachapi and San Francisco.
 A 2010 multi-city tour had stops in Las Vegas, Toronto, and Los Angeles.

+The musical played from October 15 to December 5, 2010 at The Lyric Hyperion Theatre Cafe in Silver Lake, Los Angeles.

 In 2012, it played in San Diego, California, at the 10th Avenue Arts Centre as part of Gamercon and Terror at the 10th, respectively.

 The soundtrack for the musical version was the final project at Buck Owens' recording studio in Bakersfield.

 In music

 The film's theme song has been covered at least three times: By the band Fantômas on their film-score covers album The Director's Cut, by crossover thrash band The Accüsed on 1988's Martha Splatterhead's Maddest Stories Ever Told as "The Maddest Story Ever Told", and by Kid Congo Powers.

+In 2023, Waxwork Records released the soundtrack as part of the Rob Zombie Presents series.
+It was pressed on coloured vinyl and housed in special packaging featuring artwork by Graham Humphreys.